tclements/tclements.github.io/pages/about.md

 @def tags = ["syntax", "code"]

-I got into seismology because I could do physics, play with big computers and go around the world to dig holes.
+I got into seismology so I could do physics, play with big computers and go around the world to dig holes.
 I've thus far installed seismometers at Mount St. Helens, WA; Amhara and Oromia, Ethiopia; Laguna del Maule, Chile; Enid, Oklahoma; Cambridge, MA; Medford, MA; Seattle, WA; and Strafford, VT.

 I graduated from Cornell Engineering in May 2015 with a B.S. in Mathematical Geoscience and a minor in physics.
 I was a research assistant in the [Earthquake Seismology Lab](https://www.eas.cornell.edu/geophysics-and-seismology) working with [Prof. Katie Keranen](https://www.eas.cornell.edu/faculty-directory/katie-keranen).